A Common Turn: Singles

 Savage released "Chelsea Hotel #3", the first single from the album, on 18 February 2020.
 The single is Savage's first release in five years.

 On 22 June 2020, the second single "Dead Pursuits" was released.
 It was produced by William Doyle.
 A music video was released along with it that features a "hand-drawn animated video by the artist Carolina Aguirre.
 Anna said of the single: "This song means a hella lot to me.
 It felt like the turning point, the straw that broke the camel's back of my writers block and made me able to write my album.
 It came out of losing sight of who I was in a relationship and also the realisation that I defined myself by my work and music and they certainly weren't going well."

 The third single "A Common Tern" was released on 29 September 2020.
 In a press release, Savage explained the difference between the single and the album title: "When I saw the terns, I was pretty amazed: they really did seem like they were just suspended, dangling on the bottom of a thread.
 Something about that seeming captivity, being on the end of an invisible line, then breaking free.
 They were at once familiar and yet so strange and weird.
 I don’t think I entirely grasped the relevance while I was writing it but now it seems very, very frickin obvious.
 I spent a year and a half after the tern incident trying to extricate myself from the relationship, bit by bit, section by section.
 It was fucking hard work, and I did do a lot of apologising.
 For me, a common turn means the common moment where you decide you just don't/ can't love someone any more, and there's nothing any of you can do about it."

 The fourth single "Corncrakes" was released on 10 November 2020.
 Beats Per Minute described the single as "a quietly brooding track – at least to begin with.
 With presence, musical style and lucidity of language that recalls Nick Drake, Anna B Savage immediately draws you into her turmoil, her voice as powerful as her words are vulnerable.
 Jumping from her rich lower register into a gliding falsetto, it’s impossible not to be captivated by the stunning "Corncrakes".
-The song was written after Savage was reading The Outrun by Amy Liptrot and The Summer Book by Tove Jansson.
+The song was written after Savage had read The Outrun by Amy Liptrot and The Summer Book by Tove Jansson.

 On 19 January 2021, Savage released the fifth single "Baby Grand".
 The single shares its title with a short film Savage had been working on with her ex-boyfriend and filmmaker Jem Talbot.